List of Hollyoaks spinoffs: Hollyoaks: Lost Weekend

-Four episodes broadcast in 1999 centring on the kidnapping of Lucy Benson by Rob Hawthorne and the desperate search by Ruth Osborne, Lewis Richardson and Tony Hutchinson.
+This four-episode special, broadcast 13-16 September 1999, centred on the kidnapping of Lucy Benson by Rob Hawthorne.
+Ruth Osborne, Lewis Richardson and Tony Hutchinson attempt to rescue Lucy, whom Rob has taken to a nautical test centre and intends to drown.
+Rob traps all four in a water tank, but Tony manages to open a hatch and the group are sucked out into the River Dee and make it to safety.
+Viewing figures for this special were Hollyoaks highest for 1999.

 Hollyoaks: Boys Do Barca

-Broadcast in 2000, Alex Bell, Max Cunningham, Ben Davies, Tony Hutchinson, Luke Morgan, Sam "O.B."
-O'Brien, Sol Patrick and Lewis Richardson make their way to Barcelona to celebrate Rory Finnigan's stag party before Finn marries Tony's Mother.
+Broadcast 11 December 2000, Alex Bell, Max Cunningham, Ben Davies, Tony Hutchinson, Luke Morgan, Sam "O.B."
+O'Brien, Sol Patrick and Lewis Richardson make their way to Barcelona to celebrate Rory Finnigan's stag party before Finn marries Tony's mother.
 Tony, however, has secretly enlisted the help of Carol Groves to convince Finn not to go ahead with the marriage.

 Hollyoaks: Breaking Boundaries

-Broadcast in March 2000, the late night special involves a 90s disco at the club where Ruth Osborne discovers Lewis Richardson's gambling addiction.
+Broadcast 15 March 2000, the late night special involves a 90s disco at the club where Ruth Osborne discovers Lewis Richardson's gambling addiction.
 Ruth and Lewis eventually end up sleeping together, despite Ruth's marriage to Kurt Benson.
 Meanwhile, after a football match, Mark Gibbs beats up Luke Morgan before raping him.

+This special was directed by Jo Hallows, Hollyoaks series producer, and written by Neil Jones.
+Despite its late-night timeslot (it aired at 10.55pm) it had over three million viewers, a 21% share of the evening's audience.
+It was nominated for the Best Soap BAFTA TV Award, and Gary Lucy, Luke's actor, won Best Newcomer at the 2000 British Soap Awards.